CptMeetKat/OptusDNSBypass/README.md

 ## How to Use?
 1. Run `npm install`
 2. Copy `settings.conf.sample` and rename to `settings.conf`
-3. Populate the fields: host, password, dns1, dns2
+3. Populate the fields: host, password
    - username is default `optus`
-   - leave `modifyDNS` as `false` for now
-4. Run `node app.js` in console
+4. Run `node app.js -vd` in console
 5. You will see the current DNS settings logged to the console in the field `"dnsservers":"<dns1>, <dns2>"`
-6. Change `modifyDNS` in the config file to `true`
-7. Run `node app.js` in console, to update the DNS
+6. Run `node app.js -md <DNS-ip1> <DNS-ip2>` to modify DNS
-8. Wait 10 seconds for the router to update its configurations
+7. Wait 10 seconds for the router to update its configurations
-9. Change `modifyDNS` in the config file to `false`
-10. Run `node app.js` in console once more to view the applied settings
+8. Run `node app.js -vd` in console to verify results

 ## Admin Panel Locked DNS
 When attempting to customise the DNS from admin panel, you are only provided the options of choosing from a pre-selected list (see image).
 This may be sufficient for most purposes, however this would make infeasible to hook in a [Pi-hole](https://pi-hole.net/) at the router level.